nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 #### Use case : Redo command

 **MSS**

 1. User request to redo command by a specific number.
-2. Application request confirmation from the user.
-3. User confirm the confirmation.
-4. Application redo the command repeatedly based on the given number.
+2. Application redo the command repeatedly based on the given number.
 Use case ends.

 **Extensions**